 Michael Bloomberg is opening 11 additional field offices in Texas ahead of Super Tuesday

-Hoping to capitalize on the muddled results of the Iowa caucuses, billionaire Michael Bloomberg is releasing a new slate of Texas endorsements and taking a big step this weekend toward opening nearly 20 offices in the state as Texas prepares for its primary on March 3.
+(TEXAS TRIBUNE) – Hoping to capitalize on the muddled results of the Iowa caucuses, billionaire Michael Bloomberg is releasing a new slate of Texas endorsements and taking a big step this weekend toward opening nearly 20 offices in the state as Texas prepares for its primary March 3.

 The Bloomberg campaign initially made its ambitious plans known late last year when it named its first four hires here, including a state director.

 Bloomberg has already built an unmatched ground game in Texas.
-A spokeswoman for Bloomberg’s campaign said they currently have 72 staff on ground and will have 150 staffers in the state by Super Tuesday.
-Elizabeth Warren, the U.S. senator from Massachusetts, has until recently, led the way in building a formal Texas organization, making over two dozen hires spread across San Antonio, Dallas, Fort Worth, Houston, Austin and the Rio Grande Valley.
+A spokeswoman for Bloomberg’s campaign said it currently has 72 staff members on the ground and will have 150 staffers in the state by Super Tuesday.
+Elizabeth Warren, the U.S. senator from Massachusetts, until recently led the way in building a formal Texas organization, making over two dozen hires spread across San Antonio, Dallas, Fort Worth, Houston, Austin and the Rio Grande Valley.

 Bloomberg, who is skipping the early states' primaries and caucuses in favor of waiting to compete until Super Tuesday, has visited the Texas four times since launching his presidential campaign 10 weeks ago.
 Last month, he campaigned in San Antonio, San Marcos, Austin, Waco and Dallas.
 This weekend, his campaign will partake in a surrogate bus tour with stops in San Elizario, Marfa, Austin and Dallas.
 Bloomberg will also be a guest speaker for the Johnson Rayburn Richards awards dinner, hosted by the Harris County Democratic Party, on Feb.
 13.